Scoring and Metrics

 Available Scorers

-- Purpose: Classification accuracy between judge and human annotations
+- Purpose: Classification metrics between judge and human annotations

 - Requirements: 1 human annotator minimum